AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 (workshop station, source of fire or water), drop the components on the ground, press `M`, and point in the direction of that tile.
 The components will be consumed, and the resulting item will appear.
-For example, you may want to craft a club from a wooden stick and several steel scraps.
-Approach a workshop, drop the components, press `M`, and point to the workshop.
-Crafting recipes may be found by pressing the `~` command while looking at the terrain you want to use.

 Winning and dying